perllb/ctg-sc-cite-seq-10x/README.md

 # ctg-sc-cite-seq-10x
-## Nextflow pipeline for processing of 10x chromium cite-seq with rna+(adt/hto) data with cellranger.
+## Nextflow pipeline for processing of 10x cite-seq.
+RNA+(ADT/HTO) data with cellranger.

 - Run one project at a time only
-- Analyze 10x cite-seq in one pipeline.
-- Demux -> cellranger -> QC
+- Demux -> cellranger -> QC -> delivery
 - Supports ADT/HTO and RNA libraries sequenced on same flowcell.
-- Supports different indexing of RNA and ADT/HTO library (e.g. RNA dual and ADT/HTO single).
+- Supports different indexing of RNA and ADT/HTO library (e.g. RNA dual 10bp and ADT/HTO single 6bp).
 See `Handle dual and single indexing in same sequencing run` for more info.
-- It requires TotalSeq antibody IDs used for ADT/HTO in experiment, and creates feature reference csv.
+- TotalSeq feature IDs used for ADT/HTO in experiment can be specified in samplesheet.
+Pipeline creates feature reference csv from IDs.
 See `2.
 Feature reference (feature.ref.csv)` and `1.
 Samplesheet` sections below.
+- If antibody features are not in reference, a custom feature-ref csv can be created and specified with drivers -f tag.
+- Currently, BioLegend TotalSeq ADT A,B and C as well as TotalSeq HTO A are in references, located at `/projects/fs1/shared/references/cellranger_totalseq`.

 1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-cite-seq-10x/tree/master/container
-2. Prepare the feature ref csv.
+2. If not using reference totalSeq antibodies, prepare the feature ref csv.
 See section `Feature reference` below
 3. Edit your samplesheet to match the example samplesheet.
 See section `SampleSheet` below
 4. Edit the nextflow.config file to fit your project and system.
 5. Run pipeline